chipsalliance/Surelog/README.md

 ## Features

- * The preprocessor and the parser use Antlr 4.72 as a parser generator.
+ * The preprocessor and the parser use Antlr 4.10 as a parser generator, we track Antlr/main.
  * The preprocessor and the parser ASTs are made persistent on disk using Google Flatbuffers, enabling incremental compilation.
  * The tool is built thread safe and performs multithread parsing.
  * Large files/modules/packages are splitted for multi-threading compilation.